Submissions

 The prizes will be awarded to the work which best reflects Wainwright’s core values and includes a celebration of nature and our natural environment, or a warning of the dangers to it across the globe.

-The 2023 prize fund for winning authors is being finalised, but as a guide, last year £7,500 was shared and presented to the authors.
+The 2024 prize fund for winners is being finalised, but as a guide, last year £7,500 was shared and presented to the 3 winners.

 KEY DATES

-The longlists in both categories will be defined from the nominations using a combination of the views of Independent Booksellers throughout the UK, specialist nature reviewers and authors.
+The longlists in all categories will be selected from the nominations using a combination of the views of Independent Booksellers throughout the UK, specialist nature reviewers and authors.

 Submissions are accepted from all publishers, small, independent or large, and must be accompanied by a copy sent by post to:

-Each title successfully shortlisted attracts a levy to cover the promotional costs associated with the prize including; the project management, design, publicity, production and print of all the official POS material to all retailers, including our partners and The National Trust.
-The exact amount of the shortlist levy is still to be confirmed.
-Based on the increased share of exposure, there will also be a small winners levy in 2023.
+Each successful title attracts a levy to cover the promotional costs associated with the prize including; the project management, design, publicity, production and print of all the POS material to retailers, including our partners.
+The exact amount of the levies will be confirmed asap and will be agreed with all successful publishers before the longlist is announced.

-Successful publishers will be contacted by early June.
+Successful publishers with titles on the longlist will be contacted in April.

 Please enter the details for the book you would like to submit: